nermine11/Amilcar/README.md

 ```
 source install_amilcar.sh
 ```

+And that's it now the GPS, RTC are set and the rPi will start recording, for more details on what install_amilcar script contains see below,
+Note: you only run install_amilcar.sh, what's below is only an explanation that is not the most up-to-date

-### Step 3: Set the internal time of the rPi as GPS time,
+- Set the internal time of the rPi as GPS time

 ***Run GPS_setup.sh***
   ```
  sudo chmod +x GPS/GPS_setup.sh